History of Roman and Byzantine domes: Fourth century

 Constantine built the Church of the Nativity in Bethlehem around 333 as a large basilica with an octagonal structure at the eastern end, over the cave said to be the birthplace of Jesus.
 The domed octagon had an external diameter of 18 meters.
 It was later destroyed and when rebuilt by Justinian the octagon was replaced with a tri-apsidal structure.

 Centralized buildings of circular or octagonal plan also became used for baptistries and reliquaries due to the suitability of those shapes for assembly around a single object.
 Baptisteries began to be built in the manner of domed mausolea during the 4th century in Italy.
 The octagonal Lateran Baptistery or the baptistery of the Holy Sepulchre may have been the first, and the style spread during the 5th century.
+The dome of the Lateran Baptistery was replaced in the seventeenth century.
 In the second half of the fourth century, domed octagonal baptisteries similar to the form of contemporary imperial mausolea developed in the region of North Italy near Milan.
-Examples include the Baptistery of San Giovanni in Fonte in Milan (late 4th century), a domed baptistery in Naples (4th to 6th centuries), and a baptistery in Aquileia (late 4th century).
+Examples of domed baptisteries include the Baptistery of San Giovanni in Fonte in Milan (late 4th century), a baptistery in Aquileia (late 4th century), and a domed baptistery in Naples (4th to 6th centuries).

 Part of a baths complex begun in the early 4th century, the brick Church of St. George in Sofia was a caldarium that was converted in the middle of the fifth century.
 It is a rotunda with four apse niches in the corners.
 The best preserved example of Roman architecture in the city, it has been used as a baptistery, church, mosque, and mausoleum over the centuries.
-The dome rises to about 14 m from the floor with a diameter of about 9.5m.
+The dome rises to about 14 m from the floor with a diameter of about 9.5 m.
 Its original function as a hypocaust hall is disputed and, based on its form, the building may originally have been a Christian martyrium.
 It was half-destroyed by the Huns in 447 and was rebuilt in the 11th century.